Vaa3D/vaa3d_tools/hackathon/mBrainAligner/README.md

 ```
 The fMOST to CCF registration will complete in about 0.5 hours, and all the results can be found in the `/Result` folder.

-Note:
-For convenience, we provide a resampled demo data set (reducing the size of the data and reducing the number of markers).
-Raw data can get more perfect result, if you need the raw data, you can download fix data from Allen official website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn) to obtain other data.
-And if you use raw data, you need to update the "/Seg" file in the demo, later we will upload the segmentation model so that you can try all the registration methods.
+Note: To faciliate internet transmission, a small downsampled brain image (with fewer landmarks) is provided in this demo.
+For better registration accuracy, we encourage user to download raw data from Allen official website (https://scalablebrainatlas.incf.org/mouse/ABA_v3#about) or contact us by email (qulei@ahu.edu.cn).
+If you use raw data, you need to update the "/Seg" file in the demo, later we will upload the segmentation model of different size.

-In addition, some default parameters are set in the code.
-For example, we provide four registration methods, but the default is the second one, you can choose other registration methods.
-And help document can help you understand all parameter settings.
+Please refer to the 'help' of mBrainAligner for more information:
 ```
 python demo.py -h
 ```